BharathGowdaB/StudentResultManagementSystem/README.md

   including modules express, oracledb, multer, http, https...

 To run the program :
-  first change path variable in backend/Manager/manager.js relative to your computer Then change user and password in backend/Manager/oracledb.js, the same user,password should be able to login to sql server Sometimes an additional software OracleInstaClient is required to connect to SQL
+  \nfirst change path variable in backend/Manager/manager.js relative to your computer Then change user and password in backend/Manager/oracledb.js, the same user,password should be able to login to sql server Sometimes an additional software OracleInstaClient is required to connect to SQL